Understanding the Equation: 2x² + 2x + 1 = 0

 Using this definition, we can rewrite our expression: √(-4) = √(4 * -1) = √4 * √(-1) = 2i.
 Substituting back into our formula: x = [-2 ± 2i] / 4 We can simplify this fraction by dividing both terms in the numerator by 4: x = -2/4 ± (2i)/4 x = -1/2 ± (1/2)i

 Thus, the two solutions to the equation 2x² + 2x + 1 = 0 are the complex conjugate pair: x = -1/2 + (1/2)i and x = -2/2 - (1/2)i.
-Day to day, these are not "imaginary" in the sense of being fictitious; they are legitimate numbers within the complex number system, which consists of all numbers of the form a + bi, where a and b are real numbers.
+These are not "imaginary" in the sense of being fictitious; they are legitimate numbers within the complex number system, which consists of all numbers of the form a + bi, where a and b are real numbers.
 Here, the real part is -1/2, and the imaginary part is ±1/2.
 The fact that the solutions are conjugates (same real part, opposite imaginary parts) is a direct consequence of the discriminant being negative and the coefficients being real—a fundamental theorem in algebra.

 Real-World and Theoretical Significance